 Nijay has authored or edited several volumes and articles.
-He has also published a guide for incoming students and new PhDs in biblical studies.
-This has proven helpful enough so that it is now being released in a second edition with “several updates and new sections.”
+He has also published a guide for incoming students and new PhDs in biblical studies (affiliate disclosure).
+This has proven helpful enough so that it is now being released in a second edition (affiliate disclosure) with “several updates and new sections.”

 Nijay is the incoming general editor of the Bulletin for Biblical Research and has quite a robust slate of “forthcoming” and “under contract” publications on his docket.
 In addition to all this, Nijay blogs regularly with Chris Skinner at Crux Sola.

 By this point in your career, you’ve likely worked on several writing projects concurrently (e.g., articles, books).
 What’s a memorable example of a cluster of projects you worked on concurrently?